Projects

 7) H-BIZ

-This investment will create new jobs, new training opportunities and bring new energy into a large swath of underutilized land creating a sense of community between an established Highlawn neighborhood and Marshall University.
+This investment will create new jobs, new training opportunities and bring new advanced energy into a large swath of underutilized land creating a sense of community between an established Highlawn neighborhood and Marshall University.

 CONSTRUCTION